The breath of life

 Your brain is protected by craniosacral fluid CSF, and the meninges around the spinal chord.
 A tough membrane called the dura mater (Latin: tough mother) protects these delicates structures.
 The dura mater is attached at the top of the neck and the base of your spine called the sacrum (sacred bone, seat of emotion).
 Sometimes chronic headaches are related to a fall or coccyx damage many years ago.
-A trained craniosacral therapist or cranial osteopath can detect very small changes in pressure in your head and many points in your body.
+A trained craniosacral therapist can detect very small changes in pressure in your head and many areas in your body.
 By listening with our hands and fingers we can detect the movement of the brain like a sponge gently rocking in a bath.
 Personally I combine the therapy with some gentle changes using your own muscles to correct imbalance in your posture.
 This saves multiple sessions and makes the cranial “listening with a mindful touch”, more effective.

 The rapid rise of a lift in a skyscraper, paddling in a big swell at sea, repeated knocks on the head, birthing trauma, falls in snowboarding or martial arts, horse riding or motor accidents can all alter the craniosacral rhythm.

 Treatment with craniosacral therapy